Karfroth/GettingandCleaningData_PeerAssessments/readme.md

 If you want to check final result, just check `processed.data` variable in R after processing of data, or just type `read.table("processed_data.txt")`.

+##Result
+By using script, you will have processed data file name `processed_data.txt`.
+This file include datas that calculated each features by both subject and activity.
+And you can also find variable `tidydata`.
+It is dataset took the means and standard deviations from raw data.

 [1]: http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand/